 "If you've never cleaned your data, I'd recommend getting professional help the first time," adds Lupton.
 "There are all sorts of issues, like how to get data out of your system and get cleansed data back in.
 A professional company will be able to help."

-Professional data-cleansing bureaux can screen customer data against a range of files, including the national change of address file, and register of the deceased.
+Professional data-cleansing bureau can screen customer data against a range of files, including the national change of address file, and register of the deceased.

-However, as Lupton points out, the results aren't always 100 per cent accurate.
+However, as Lupton points out, the results aren't always 100% accurate.
 The national change of address file, for example, only takes into account people who notify Royal Mail that they have moved (about one third of people who move each year).
-To help combat this, some bigger bureaux now list information as "guaranteed" or "assumed".
+To help combat this, some bigger bureau now list information as "guaranteed" or "assumed".

 If you are cleaning your own information and have had something returned, or if a cleansing exercise with a bureau returns data as a probable 'moved-away', Lupton advises against deleting the information straight away.